For Immediate Release: Jan. 7, 2021

 The department saw significant attempts by fraudsters to file claims during the COVID-19 pandemic.
 Because of that, we partnered with ID.me to require a higher identity standard to prevent fraudsters from accessing claims or filing claims on other’s behalf.
-Beginning Oct.
-13, we are taking the next step to help make sure your unemployment account is secure by having claimants log in to ID.me every time before accessing Claimant Portal.
+As of Oct.
+13, we have taken the next step to help make sure your unemployment account is secure by having claimants log in to ID.me every time before accessing Claimant Portal.

 UPDATED Oct.
 12, 2021: What will I see when I go to the Claimant Portal homepage?

 You will see a green button which will direct you to ID.me for your log in.
 You can follow our tutorial for a step-by-step guide.

 UPDATED Oct.
 12, 2021: How long will it take me to verify my identity each time I use Claimant Portal?

 Once you have an ID.me account, most of the time it should take you just a few minutes.
 This authentication process is similar to what banks and other businesses use.
 If you have not signed into ID.me in a while, you may have to upload a new selfie photo or take other steps to verify your identity.

 UPDATED Oct.
 12, 2021: What if I don’t have a cell phone?